-We continue with the entries in the Raspberry Pi section.
-This time it’s our turn to set up a web server with the popular Apache, an open source, modular, and cross-platform HTTP web server.
+We continue with the posts in the Raspberry Pi section.
+This time, we are going to configure a web server with the popular Apache, an open-source, modular, and cross-platform HTTP web server.

-Apache was released in 1995 and maintained high levels of popularity until 2005, where it dominated with 70% of the web pages hosted on Apache.
-Since then, its deployment has progressively declined with the growth of other solutions such as IIS, NGIX, or NodeJS.
+Apache was released in 1995 and maintained high popularity levels until 2005, where it dominated with 70% of websites hosted on Apache.
+Since then, its deployment has progressively declined with the growth of other solutions like IIS, NGINX, or NodeJS.
 However, Apache remains one of the main alternatives for setting up a Web server.

-The Apache server is developed and maintained by a community of users under the supervision of the Apache Software Foundation within the HTTP Server project (httpd).
+The Apache server is developed and maintained by a community of users under the supervision of the Apache Software Foundation as part of the HTTP Server (httpd) project.

 Install Apache

-Installing Apache on Raspbian is very simple using the APT package manager.
-We just have to execute the following commands.
+Installing Apache on Raspbian is very easy using the APT package manager.
+We simply need to run the following commands.

 To be able to access the pages served by Apache, we must allow connections in the Firewall.
-To do this, if we are using UFW as a firewall, first we list the applications that are running.
+For this, if we are using UFW as the firewall, first we list the applications that are running.

 sudo ufw app list